The Standard Licence

 Training For Your Licence

-There are several radio clubs that offer Standard Licence training, and a CD based course that can be done at home.
+There are many radio clubs that offer Standard Licence training check the Radio Clubs section of this website.
+Additionally a CD based course that can be done at home.
 You will also need some support technical reference information.
 The ARRL handbook (preferably an early edition) or the Radio Theory handbook.
 You can also study at your own pace via a Multi-Media Course with the Radio and Electronics School.
 This course is supplied on two CDs.
 It covers theory and regulations, and normally takes about 4-5 weeks.
 Support on email from experienced trainers is provided should any questions or problems arise.

 Please visit http://www.res.net.au for further information about the Standard Licence Multi-Media Course.
 Besides providing training the clubs are ideal to learn all about Amateur Radio.
 You can meet other hams, attend interesting lectures, and find out lots of information about its different facets.
 There are some good topics and activities too appearing on YouTube.
 The WIA webpages list most of the clubs that are offering training and assessment, and all WIA Assessors.
 If you have trouble finding a training club or an Assessment, then send an email to email@example.com